bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 3. How are unit tests different from integration and end-to-end testing? unit tests are for specific functions while integration(end to end) tests how thoe functions work together
-4. How does _Test Driven Development_ change the way we write applications and tests? we write tests before our product code to make sure evrything works when the right data is inserted later
+4. How does _Test Driven Development_ change the way we write applications and tests? we write tests before our product code to make sure evrything works when the right data is inserted later.....